 Keeping up with all of the ways to pay for things nowadays is hard.
 I remember the days of cash, check or credit (or money order).
-Now we have mobile payments with Apple Pay, Samsung Pay, Android Pay and services like PayPal to contend with.
-I was even asked if I wanted to use my PayPal account to pay for my Home Depot purchase in the store the other day.
-The line between online and in-store payments is blurring every day.
-If you are confused where Visa Checkout and MasterPass fit into the equation, I don’t blame you.
+Now we have mobile payments with Apple Pay, Samsung Pay, Google Pay ,Chase Pay and services like PayPal and Venmo to contend with.
+I was asked if I wanted to use my PayPal account to pay for my Home Depot purchase in the store the other day.
+The line between online and in-store payments is blurring more and more every day.
+If you’re confused where Visa Checkout and MasterPass fit into the equation, I don’t blame you.

 What are Visa Checkout and MasterPass?